 - data%RVAL is a rank-1 allocatable array of type default REAL (or double precision REAL in the double version) that must be allocated and must contain the element matrix entries $\mathbf{A}^{(k)}$ for the subdomains assigned to process IPROC.
 The element matrices for subdomain data%IDOM(1) must precede those for data%IDOM(2), and so on, and within each subdomain, the element matrices must be in the order given by data%ELTVAR.
-The size of data%RVAL on process IPROC must be at least $\sum \text{data}$ %ENTRIES(L) where the summation is over the subdomains L assigned to IPROC.
+Only the upper triangular part of each element matrix is required and each element matrix must be stored by columns (in packed triangular form).
+The size of data%RVAL on process IPROC must be at least $\sum$ data%ENTRIES(L) where the summation is over the subdomains L assigned to IPROC.
 This component is not altered. - data%RHS\VAL is a rank-1 allocatable array of type default REAL (or doubl precision REAL in the double version) that must be allocated and must contain the element right-hand side matrices $\mathbf{B}^{(k)}$ for the subdomains assigned to process IPROC.
 The element right-hand side matrices for subdomain data%IDOM(1) must precede those for data%IDOM(2), and so on, and within each subdomain, the element right-hand side matrices must be in the order given by data%ELTVAR and each must be held as a full matrix, stored by columns (so that multiple right hand sides are stored as consecutive columns).
 The size of data%RHS\VAL on process IPROC must be at least data%NRHS\ $\Delta$ data%IENT(L) where the summation is over the subdomains L assigned to IPROC.
 This component is not altered.